OctopusDeploy/blog/blog/2022-q3/devops-verses-sdlc/index.md

 The traditional SDLC is no longer seen as a good practice.
 Though it's possible to avoid it with appropriate care, it's more common for traditional phased approaches to result in large batches that are passed between specialized teams.
 This is incompatible with a DevOps approach, which seeks to reduce the size of batches and increase collaboration between different disciplines.

-Using an SDLC, you would arrange 20 people into 5 specialist teams to work on analysis, design, development, testing, and operations.
+Using an SDLC, you would arrange 20 people into 5 specialist teams to work on phases such as analysis, design, development, testing, and operations.
 These *horizontal teams* would perform their specialist task with work passed from team to team, like the baton in a relay race.

 In DevOps you would arrange people into 4 cross-functional teams who could deliver software without hand-offs.
 Your *vertical teams* could each deliver and run an isolated component, like the line of players moving the ball towards the scoring line in a game of rugby.